-Ability to cope with a high level of stress

-Ability to make fast decisions under high pressure

-Ability to cope with the anger/fear/hostility of others in a

-calm manner

-Ability to manage altercations

-Ability to concentrate

-Ability to cope with confrontation

-Ability to handle multiple priorities in a stressful situation

-Ability to assist with problem resolution

-Ability to work alone

-Ability to demonstrate high degree of patience

-Ability to adapt to shift work

-Ability to work in areas that are close and crowded
+Ability to cope with a high level of stress Ability to make fast decisions under high pressure Ability to cope with the anger/fear/hostility of others in a calm manner Ability to manage altercations Ability to concentrate Ability to cope with confrontation Ability to handle multiple priorities in a stressful situation Ability to assist with problem resolution Ability to work alone Ability to demonstrate high degree of patience Ability to adapt to shift work Ability to work in areas that are close and crowded

-GOOD MORAL CHARACTER
+MORAL CHARACTER

-Healthcare providers meet the standards of good moral character.
+Healthcare providers meet the standards of moral character.
 A history of the following offenses will disqualify a person from employment as a phlebotomist.

-Murder

-Manslaughter

-Kidnapping

-Obscene literature

-Sexual battery

-Lewd and lascivious behavior Child abuse/aggravated child abuse Abuse/neglect of disabled adult or elderly

-False Imprisonment

-Negligent treatment of children

-Fraudulent sale of controlled substance

-Prohibited acts of a person in familiar or custodial

-authority on a child

-Incest Arson Prostitution Assault to a minor Vehicular homicide

-Lewd and indecent exposure

-Aggravated Assault

-Exploitation of disabled adult or elderly

-Sexual performance by a child

-Killing of unborn child by injury to mother

-Theft, robbery and related crimes if the offense is a

-felony

-Relating to drug abuse prevention and control, if offense was a felony or if other person involved was a minor
+Murder Incest Manslaughter Arson Kidnapping Prostitution Obscene literature Assault to a minor Sexual battery Vehicular homicide Lewd and lascivious behavior Lewd and indecent exposure Child abuse/aggravated child abuse Aggravated Assault Abuse/neglect of disabled adult or elderly Exploitation of disabled adult or elderly False Imprisonment Sexual performance by a child Negligent treatment of children Killing of unborn child by injury to mother Fraudulent sale of controlled substance Theft, robbery and related crimes if the offense is a Prohibited acts of a person in familiar or custodial felony authority on a child Relating to drug abuse prevention and control, if offense was a felony or if other person involved was a minor

-A criminal background check will need to be completed prior to the Capstone experience.
+A level two criminal background check, with fingerprinting, must be completed prior to the Capstone experience.
 A conviction, regardless of adjudication, a plea of guilty to; or a plea of nolo contendere to an offense constitutes a conviction and prohibit enrollment in the program.